eth-protocol-fellows/cohort-five/projects/eods-specification.md

 This project proposes a way to enshrine the delegation process.
 The purpose is to map in-protocol Principal-Agent relationship, in the context of ETH staking.

-The current proposal aims to solve the above inefficiencies by providing delegators, with an explicit mechanism to deposit / compound and delegate their principal.
+It aims to solve the above inefficiencies by providing delegators, with an explicit mechanism to deposit / compound and delegate their principal.
 Capital providers will be able to delegate stake to another (possibly new) targeted validator (node operator), thus allowing them to be opinionated in their operators of choice.
 This all in-protocol, in particular not involving the deposit contract in a different way than a regular deposit is.

-### Actively Validated Service” (AVS), as Delegator role selection
+### Actively Validated Service (AVS), as Delegator role selection

-The second part of the project consists of the conceptual design of a plug-and-play interface for future integration of protocol services and an MVP specification of the interface, as minimal expected deliverables.
+The second part of the project consists of the conceptual design of a plug-and-play interface for future integration of light protocol services and an MVP specification of the interface, as minimal expected deliverables.

-Post ePBS, eODS unlocks the introduction of two distinct types of protocol services:
+The distinction between different types of protocol services, under eODS:

   * Consensus (Finality) services - FFG type

   * Censorship Resistant services - AVS type

-    Delegators could re-stake the Operator's *liability*, into CR services e.g. inclusion lists, committing to the provision of an “actively validated service” (AVS) and receiving rewards for good service provision.
+    Delegators could use the *liability proof*, received after delegating towards operators participating in FFG, for "backing" operators participanting in light protocol services i.e. CR services, committing to the provision of an “actively validated service” (AVS) and possibly receiving rewards for good service provision.

-Possible separation of protocol services post ePBS:
+Possible separation of protocol services(modeled upon ePBS):

 ![Protocol Services](https://hackmd.io/_uploads/rJpoIhJKR.png)

-#### Conceptual design of an interface for adding protocol light services:
+#### Conceptual design of an interface for adding light protocol services:
 * General design principle
     * Design constraints
     * Identify light & heavy operators and other stakeholders